l-busca/RestAPI/README.md

 your_domain/parkings   : get all the data of the base

-your_domain/parkings/8  : the the data with the id 8
+your_domain/parkings/8  : the data with the id 8

 POST/

 your_domain/parkings

 body :
 {
         "name":"Residence boufflers",